guireiso/omicscope/docs/input.rst

 MaxQuant
 --------

 MaxQuant exports a **proteinGroups** file with a .txt extension, which contains a comprehensive description of the assay and rdata.
-However, since pdata is missing, the MaxQuant workflow **requires** an Excel file for pdata.
+However, since pdata is missing, the MaxQuant workflow **requires** a second Excel file for pdata.
+See the pdata section below for how to format this file.

 .. code-block:: python